z4c777/AutoRecon/README.md

-# AutoRecon 🔍
+# AutoRecon

-Automated Nmap enumeration for penetration testing.
+Automated enumeration for penetration testing.
 Point it at a target and it handles the rest — port discovery, service detection, targeted NSE scripts, and a clean summary report.

-Built for HackTheBox CPTS and CTF engagements.
+Made for HackTheBox CTFs.

+Disclaimer: This tool was generated with AI.

 ---